 - What is the company’s role in managing displacement and the upskilling and reskilling of human resources?

-- What are the organisational constraints that could limit the technology, and present a threat if competitors can manage the opportunities and challenges these technologies present more effectively and timely?
+- What are the organizational constraints that could limit the technology, and present a threat if competitors can manage the opportunities and challenges these technologies present more effectively and timely?

-- Most important, how quickly will these concerns be realised?
+- Most important, how quickly will these concerns be realized?

 While the advent of disruptive technologies may appear, on the surface, to be off-topic, imaginative thinking is needed to identify and assess those “tail risk” scenarios that could significantly impact operational resiliency.
 For example, is serious consideration needed to explore how disruption may occur and what the unintended consequences may be from an operational resiliency standpoint?

 Key takeaway: The gist of this roundtable conversation is that imaginative thinking about what the future holds and how it impacts the company will be an important skill to access in the boardroom.
 That’s particularly true for operational resiliency.

 Following are some suggested questions that boards of directors may consider, based on the risks inherent in the entity’s operations: